microsoft/JigsawDataset/README.md

 # Jigsaw Datasets
-The datasets folder contains the two datasets described in our paper -
+The datasets folder contains the two datasets described in our [paper](https://arxiv.org/abs/2112.02969) -

 1.)
 PandasEval1 - This dataset was collected by authors of the paper and consists of 68 entries

 2.)
 PandasEval2 - This dataset was collected in the form of a hackathon user study across two sessions differentiating tasks.
-Within each session we also have multiple sets with minor variations in tasks such as scalar and constant differences.
-Some tasks might be semantically different

-It has 21 unique tasks, and for every task at most 5 variations because of the sets and with all natural language variations comprises of 725 entries.
+Each task contains multiple sets with minor variations such as scalar/constant differences.
+Some tasks might have semantically different sets.
+It comprises of 21 unique tasks, and for every task at most 5 variations/sets.
+For each set there are multiple natural language variations leading to a total of 725 entries.

 Both of these jsons follow the structure as described below.